jlink/property-based-testing-in-kotlin/docs/README.md

 close to the property function itself.

 One thing with this approach is difficult, though:
-Sharing generators across container classes is not easily possible.
+Sharing generators across container classes is not straightforward.
 You _could_ move common generation logic into a helper class and then delegate to this class from provider functions.
 Provider functions _must_ reside in the class of the property function, or in a supertype,